 You may think you’re in vegan heaven when you see “fake meat” on one of the menus in a non-vegan restaurant.
 Unfortunately, most fake meat includes eggs and/or dairy and /or real meat, unless you are in a 100% vegan restaurant.

 By all means, go for the street food.
-Vegan dumplings, sesame noodles, vegetable soups with vegetable base for the actual soup are usually pretty safe.
+Some of the food you will find will include vegan dumplings, sesame noodles, vegetable soups with vegetable base for the actual soup are usually pretty safe.
 Beware of candy and wobbly desserts made with coconut milk as they usually contain gelatin.
 Indulge in the buffets, especially the steamed greens but keep the above cautions in mind.
 Also remember that fish sauce is seen as a condiment and used frequently.

 To get to know some of the most common vegan food options that await you in Taiwan.
 Be sure to go over our Taiwanese Local Food guide.

 When looking for authentic Taiwanese vegan restaurants, be sure to check out for one these signs:

 These local signs indicate that the restaurant serves food suitable for monks, and more often than not also suitable for us happy vegans.
 This also means that no onion or garlic will be added to the prepared foods.
 This is especially useful if you are outside of Taipei in the more rural areas of the country.

 Still have questions?
 Visit our Taiwan Forum tab to get all the answers.